Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 If the value is `false` and `latest_block_height` is defined, the node is up, synchronized and running.

 ### Access to the logs
-To check the logs of the node, you can use docker using the `docker-compose logs -f` command.
+To check the logs of the node, you can use docker using the `docker compose logs -f` command.

 ### Stop the node
 To stop the node, run the following command: